jwhart175/plain_sight/README.md

 For non-developers, the fastest and easiest way to use the plain_sight engine is to download plainSight.html, open it in a browser and use the simple dialog there to hide or unhide messages with or without encryption.

+A tutorial for the browser version is located here: <a href="https://jonathanhartpage.wordpress.com/?p=994">Tutorial</a>

 Make sure to use the latest the version!

 On a linux machine: install java